Complete our digitalization check now – 10 questions in 5 minutes: www.simon-kucher.com/dmms

-After completing the DMMS self-assessment, companies often find that they are either a Digital Straggler or a Digital Leader, depending on their level of prior engagement with digitalization topics.
+After completing the DMMS self-assessment, companies often find that they are either a Digital Straggler or a Digital Leader.
+It depends on their level of prior engagement with digitalization topics.
 In the financial services industry, fintechs often score better on digital maturity than traditional banks and come out as Digital Leaders.
 Nevertheless, many of them are still not able to monetize their digital approaches effectively.

 Whereas Digital Stragglers have to start by increasing their digital maturity, Digital Leaders have generally taken significant strides already.
-Their next step is to use their existing digital maturity and reach to generate stable high revenues and enter the profit zone with their digital services.
-Companies that are Digital Champions have to continually improve and defend their digital business, otherwise, there is a danger that they will become Digital Falling Stars.
-These are companies that have been overtaken by more innovative providers (as happened to Yahoo) and now struggle to not fall even further behind with their already monetized products and services.
+Their next step is to use their existing digital maturity and reach to generate stable high revenues.
+And enter the profit zone with their digital services.
+Companies that are Digital Champions have to continually improve and defend their digital business.
+Otherwise, there is a danger that they will become Digital Falling Stars.
+These are companies that have been overtaken by more innovative providers (as happened to Yahoo).
+These companies now struggle to not fall even further behind with their already monetized products and services.

 First get reach, then get rich

-In order to grow and expand your reach in the era of digitalization, a few new rules have to be followed.
+To grow and expand your reach in the era of digital innovation, a few new rules have to be followed.
 In the past, it was all about selling more products.
 Today, it is about getting as many customers as possible to use your platform.
-Only when customers use your platform and not your competitor’s will you have direct digital access to sell to the customer and acquire valuable data on usage behavior.
+Only when customers use your platform and not your competitor’s will you have direct digital access to sell to the customer.
+And acquire valuable digital information on usage behavior.
 User-friendliness, simplicity, and relevance are only some of the important factors in winning the battle between platforms.

 Now monetization needs to be addressed.
 Remember, that even if “get rich” comes second, the get-rich strategy needs to be defined from the start.
 Selecting the right monetization model is an important second step.
 Subscription, freemium, and many other innovative models have to be considered.
 “Getting rich”, i.e. generating stable revenues and profit, depends on whether you can overcome the up- and cross-selling challenges of the digital world.

-Rate and manage the monetary side of digitalization with the DMMS
+Rate and manage the monetary side of digital technologies with the DMMS

-Evaluate your DMMS at www.simon-kucher.com/dmms and find out where your company is currently located on the digital maturity vs. digital monetization matrix from figure 1.
+Evaluate your DMMS at www.simon-kucher.com/dmms.
+Find out where your company is currently located on the digital maturity vs. digital monetization matrix from figure 1.
 Alternatively, contact our industry experts for a comprehensive audit.